LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-variables.rst

-The example above first stores the value of ``date->hour`` in a local variable named "hour" and then references that value using ``#hour`` in the ``if`` and ``else`` statments.
+The example above first stores the value of ``date->hour`` in a local variable named "hour" and then references that value using ``#hour`` in the ``if`` and ``else`` statements.
 One of the other benefits here is that if I want to use a different value, I only have to change one ``date->hour`` to the new value I want to use.
 In general, it is a good idea to use a variable if you are going to reference the same value more than once.